London Creative Network

 Cockpit Arts is an award winning social enterprise and the UK’s only creative-business incubator for craftspeople.

-Deadline for the first round of applications is 24th April 2017.
+Deadline for the first round of applications is midnight, 1st May 2017.

 To apply to London Creative Network, please read the selection criteria carefully and fill in the application form online selecting Cockpit Arts as your preferred option for Question 15.